Psalm 98

 Psalm 98 is the 98th psalm of the Book of Psalms, beginning in English in the King James Version: "O sing unto the Lord a new song; for he hath done marvellous things".
 The Book of Psalms starts the third section of the Hebrew Bible, and, as such, is a book of the Christian Old Testament.
-In Latin, it is known as Cantate Domino.
 In the slightly different numbering system in the Greek Septuagint version of the Bible, and in the Latin Vulgate, this psalm is Psalm 97.
+In Latin, it is known as "Cantate Domino".
 The psalm is a hymn psalm, one of the Royal Psalms, praising God as the King of His people.
 Like Psalms 33 and 96, it calls for the singing of "a new song".

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has inspired hymns such as "Joy to the World" and "Nun singt ein neues Lied dem Herren", and has often been set to music, including by Claudio Monteverdi, Marc-Antoine Charpentier, Dieterich Buxtehude and Antonín Dvořák who set it in Czech in his Biblical Songs.